Welcome to Lady Be Good.net

 Testing The Model

-Though Shockwave proudly advertises their "Absolute Realism" guarantee, just for good measure we decided to put them to the test before we expended a great deal of energy running time consuming test runs.
-We compared the flight model with published B-24 performance specifications, an example of which is this excerpt from the "Engine Failure in Level Flight" section on page 100 of the 1944 edition of the B-24 Pilots manual:
+Though Shockwave proudly advertised their "Absolute Realism" guarantee, just for good measure we decided to put them to the bird to the test before we expended a great deal of energy running time consuming test runs.
+We challenged the flight model to perfom according to the published B-24 performance specifications, an example of which is this excerpt from the "Engine Failure in Level Flight" section on page 100 of the 1944 edition of the B-24 Pilots manual:

-We were so sufficiently impressed with the model's performances as compared with those predicted throughout sections of the original flight manual that we felt very confident we had indeed found the right aircraft with which to proceed with our tests.
+We were so sufficiently impressed with the model's performances as echoed by those predicted throughout sections the WWII flight manuals that we felt very confident we had indeed found the right aircraft with which to proceed with our tests.

 The Known and the Unknown